 We monitor broadcasting agencies that receive government funding and administer parts of the Broadcasting Act 1989.
 Our responsibility for local content and public broadcasting complements the Ministry of Business, Innovation and Employment’s concern for the radio spectrum and telecommunications.
 We manage requests for non-commercial radio broadcasting licenses and liaise with Te Puni Kokiri who deals with Māori broadcasting issues.
 The Ministry works with other government agencies enabling co-production film agreements with other countries.

-The Policy and Sector Performance Group comprises of three teams: Arts & Media Policy, Heritage Policy and Sector Performance.
+The Policy and Sector Performance Group comprises of four teams: Arts Policy, Heritage Policy, Media Policy and Sector Performance.
 The group is managed by Anna Butler, Deputy Chief Executive, Policy and Sector Performance.